kubernetes/enhancements/keps/sig-api-machinery/1281-network-proxy/README.md

 If destined for a service then the service rules apply (send to 'cluster').
 If destined for a URL then we will use the ‘controlplane’ NetworkContext.
-- **Aggregated API Server (and OpenAPI requests for aggregated resources)** Aggregated API Servers can be destined for a service or a URL.
+- **Aggregated API Server (and OpenAPI requests for aggregated resources)** Aggregated API Servers can be destined for a service.
 If destined for a service then the service rules apply.
-If destined for a URL then we will use the ‘controlplane’ NetworkContext.
 - **Authentication, Authorization and Audit Webhooks** These Webhooks use a kube config file to determine destination.
 Given that we use a ‘controlplane’ NetworkContext.